-Annex A contains a breakdown of each employer's contributions following the 2007 valuation for the financial years 2008-2009, 2009-2010 and 2010-2011.
+Annex A contains a breakdown of each employer's contributions following the 2010 valuation for the financial years 2011/12, 2012/13 and 2013/14.
 It also identifies which employers' contributions have been pooled with others.

-Any costs of early retirements other than on the grounds of ill-health must be paid as lump sum payments at the time of the employer's decision in addition to the contributions described above (or by instalments shortly after the decision).
+Any costs of early retirements other than on the grounds of ill-health must be paid as lump sum payments at the time of the employer's decision in addition to the contributions described above (or by instalments shortly after the decision where requested by the Administering Authority).